-For another browser, I’d recommened Mozilla Firefox that works perfect, I don’t remember if I had issue with it.
+For another browser, I’d recommend Mozilla Firefox that works perfect, I don’t remember if I had the issue with it.
 Download Firefox if you don’t have already or if you’ve Firefox or any other browser that you don’t use it much or at least not for accessing your files on Google Drive this will work neatly.

 In this case, navigate to alternative browser you’ve on your computer and browse the file you want to download.
 On there, sign into Google Drive and try downloading the file so you won’t miss it.